vstkl/pdf-ocr-obsidian/README.md

 This repository contains a **Jupyter Notebook (`.ipynb`)** that automates the OCR (Optical Character Recognition) process for PDFs using the **Mistral AI** OCR API.
 It extracts text and images from PDFs and organizes the output into structured markdown documents with images properly linked using Obsidian-style **wikilinks**.

+> Beta testing! -> Check [Web App](#web-app) section for the first working preview, where you can upload your PDFs and get the markdown files, and even preview them before downloading anything.

 ## Features
 - **Batch processing:** Place multiple PDFs in the input folder and process them automatically.
 - **Text extraction:** Converts scanned PDFs into structured markdown format while preserving document hierarchy.